EloiStree/XRTeachersOfTheWeb/README.md

 # XR Teachers Of The Web
 You want to learn XR for Quest 2-3 and the Lynx R1 ?
 Let's map who is teaching those topic on the web.
+( Note that this is focus on Unity3D )

 Feel free to propose channel that you feel should be here.